 The administrative expenses of the Corporation have been mounting from year to year.
-The expenses which were R.21 lakhs in the year 1952-53 have gone up to Rs.61.36 lakhs in the year 1957-58.
+The expenses which were Rs.21 lakhs in the year 1952-53 have gone up to Rs.61.36 lakhs in the year 1957-58.
 The total administrative expenses of the Scheme during all these seven years have been to the tune of Rs.2.38 crores.

 This picture of the financial position of the E.S.I.
 Corporation is also reflected in the annual report of the Corporation for the year 1957-58.
-In this year, receipts from workers' contribution were Rs.
-3.52 crores, from employers' contribution Rs.
-2.83 crores, from were Rs.
-3.52 crores, from employers' contribution Rs.
-31.34 lakhs.
-Out interest on investments and other income about Rs.
-31.34 lakhs.
-Out of this total income of Rs.
-6.07 crores, the cash benefits paid to of this total income of Rs.
-6.07 crores.
-Payments made to the State the workers amount to Rs.
-2.14 crores.
-Payments made to the State the workers amount to Rs.
-1.61 crores.
-The administrative expenses years also) amount to Rs.
-1.61 crores.
-The administrative expenses have been as stated above Rs.
-61.80 lakhs.
-After deducting all these have been as stated above Rs.
-61.80 lakhs.
-After deducting all these have been as stated above Rs.
-61.80 lakhs.
-After deducting all these have been as stated above Rs.
-61.80 lakhs.
+In this year, receipts from workers' contribution were Rs.3.52 crores, from employers' contribution Rs.2.83 crores, from were Rs.3.52 crores, from employers' contribution Rs.31.34 lakhs.
+Out interest on investments and other income about Rs.31.34 lakhs.
+Out interest on investments and other income about Rs.31.34 lakhs.
+Out interest on investments and other income about Rs.31.34 lakhs.
+Out interest on income of Rs.6.07 crores, the cash benefits paid to of this total income of Rs.6.07 crores.
+Payments made to the State the workers amount to Rs.2.14 crores.
+Payments made to the State the workers amount to Rs.2.16 crores.
+The administrative expenses years also) amount to Rs.1.61 crores.
+The administrative expenses have been as stated above Rs.61.80 lakhs.
+After deducting all these have been as stated above Rs.61.80 lakhs.
+After deducting all these have been as stated above Rs.61.80 lakhs.
 The brief...